- HOW IT WORKS

 From San Pedro de Atacama in Chile, buses take around 11 hours, factoring in the border crossing from Chile to Bolivia and involve a combination of buses.
 Tours are usually more recommended for when going from San Pedro to Uyuni or vice/versa.

-Bolivia Hop has been officially voted Bolivia’s best bus company in 2016 & 2017 but as of March 2018, they still do not operate from La Paz to Uyuni.
+Bolivia Hop has been officially voted Bolivia’s best bus company in 2016, 2017 and 2018 but as of January 2019, they still do not operate from La Paz to Uyuni.
 Bolivia Hop is the best way to get to and from La Paz, and then Todo Turismo is probably the best way to get from La Paz to Uyuni or from Uyuni back to La Paz.
 When booking with Todo Turismo, always try to get the Cama (bed) option.
 Do NOT go with other companies such as Transporte Omar or anybody else…safety records are suspect so we strongly recommend to travel with Todo Turismo to/from Uyuni, and Bolivia Hop to/from La Paz.
 Once in Uyuni, you can start your Salt Flats tour (1 day or a 3 day tour that ends in San Pedro de Atacama in Chile)

 There are NO direct buses from San Pedro de Atacama to Uyuni and it is strongly recommended to take a 3 day tour from San Pedro to Uyuni (or from Uyuni to San Pedro if you are traveling South) instead of trying to do this route via bus.
 This is because you will need to change buses, cross borders, and quite often this is a logistical nightmare.